Ukejee/DriveScoreTest/README.md

 - **Retrofit for API Calls**: The application uses retrofit to make API calls.
 - **Mockk**: The application makes use of Mockk to make mocks in it's unit tests.
 - **Repository Pattern**: The application uses the repository pattern to abstract the data source.
 This makes it easy to switch between different data sources, such as a remote API and a local database.

+## Recommendation for Further Improvements

+If I had more time to work on this application here are some more areas I'd have liked to work on:

+- I'd have handling the theming properly for light and dark mode.
+- I'd have made the application more accessible by following the accessibility guidelines.